AmirH-27/Social-Media/README.md

     -> Deletes from db when user clicks on the reaction again -> Changes form like to dislike and vice versa
     -> View reactions on a post

+## Add Friend:

+    -> Can add friends from existing users
+    -> Can view friend list
+    -> Can view friends of friend
+    -> Not a friend until the reciever accepts the friend request